clestial/EduAdmin-WordPress/readme.md

 == Upgrade Notice ==

+= 2.0 =
+We have replaced everything with a new API-client, so some things may be broken.
+If you experience any bugs (not new feature-requests), please contact the MultiNet Support.

 = 1.0.23 =
 All translations will be wiped since we're moving to full WordPress-translation management, for all phrases, not just backend